-- Smaller, more frequent meals can be better than one large meal, maybe try a trendy tapas-style menus instead.
+- Smaller, more frequent meals can be better than one large meal.
+A good way to do this would be to try a trendy, tapas-style meal instead

-- Bread, pasta, rice, potato and other grains are all great choices to include within your dinner party dishes especially with baby potatoes with skins-on, wholegrain or wholemeal versions.
+- Bread, pasta, rice, potato and other grains are all great choices to include within your dinner party dishes, especially baby potatoes with their skins on and wholegrain or wholemeal versions of bread

-- Adding legumes such as peas, beans, lentils, chickpeas to meals can not only increase the all-round tastiness of the meal but also lowers the speed that sugars are released so it is better for everyone!
+- Adding legumes such as peas, beans, lentils, chickpeas to meals can not only increase the all-round tastiness of the meal, but can also lower the speed that sugars are released, so it is better for everyone!

-- Aim to keep alcohol within 1-2 standard drinks per person
+- Aim to keep alcohol within a 1-2 standard drinks per person

 - Fruit juice can be a handy standby in case someone’s blood glucose goes a bit low and needs a quick top-up of sugar